 Imagine a student says, "I wouldn't round \$6.55 to \$7.
 I would round it to \$6.50."
 This is not actually a misconception but a great use of number sense!
 Validate the usefulness of other benchmarks for rounding.
 You can distinguish between the ways a person could choose to round (whatever way makes sense) versus a specific request to round to the nearest dollar.
 For example, you could first say that you agree the strategy that the student chose would be a useful way to round the number.
 Then, ask the student how she would answer the question, Is it closer to \$6 or \$7?
-Try to draw a distinction between estimating and rounding.
-Estimating does not have rules beyond reasonableness and usefulness.
-Rounding involves specific mathematical questions.
+Try to draw a distinction between the task of estimating or rounding itself, which does not have rules beyond reasonableness and usefulness, and the specific mathematical question posed by rounding to the nearest dollar.